Great skills? Amazing layout? Good work history section? What’s the secret behind a *perfect* resume? You’ve come to the right place to find out.

 Laid out in an orderly fashion, Newcast makes sure the hiring manager locates the section they need quickly with its bold headings and adjacent box icons.
 A matching application letter template is included with this design, and choose from dozens of color combinations to truly make a unique CV.

-One of our most simple resume examples, but effective nonetheless!
+One of our most simple resume templates, but effective nonetheless!

 Pro Tip: Keywords on a resume are a crucial part of tailoring it to the job.
 Use the job ad’s requirements section to find the best words to use on your resume.